 Mr Doyle is an Irish resident and has held senior management positions in risk, compliance, fund administration, banking and internal audit functions within the investment funds and banking industries.
-Mr Doyle acts as Chairman and independent non-executive director for another Irish authorised UCITS fund.
-Mr Doyle also holds Designated Person roles within MJ Hudson Fund Management (Ireland) Limited (formerly Bridge Fund Management Limited).
+Mr Doyle acts as Chairman and independent non-executive director for a number of Irish authorised UCITS funds and UCITS Management Companies.
+Mr Doyle currently holds Designated Person roles for a small number of Irish Authorised UCITS funds.